-With a combination of a small number of people + software + servers and robots.
+With a combination of a small number of people + software + servers and robots

-We are promoting a new era of company management.
+We are moving forward with a new era of company management.

-I hope to share some of the process in this section.
+I hope to share some of that process with you in this section.

-The Anthropology of Hiding
+Anthropology of Shyness

 In the first place, students have the potential to be anything they want to be.